Synapsecom/coolblock-panel/README.md

 ## Getting started

+1. Configure BIOS by following [this guide](BIOS-CONFIGURATION.md).
-1. Install latest Ubuntu Server 24.04 LTS.
-Please follow [this guide](INSTALLATION-ISO.md).
+2. Install latest Ubuntu Server 24.04.2 LTS by following [this guide](ISO-INSTALLATION.md).

-   > When prompted for user creation, insert `coolblock` as Full Name and Username, insert `panel` for Hostname and the password of your choice (usually `coolblock` as it will be changed later by end customer).

-2. Run the bootstrap script to **install** or **upgrade** the stack:
+3. Run the bootstrap script to **install** or **upgrade** the stack:

    > The script prepares the project in /home/coolblock/panel and keeps database dumps in /home/coolblock/panel/backup.
-The license key is expiring every year for security and it is required to contact us for key rotation.
+   > The license key is expiring every year for security and it is required to contact us for key rotation.

    ```bash
    curl -fsSL https://downloads.coolblock.com/panel/install.sh | bash -s -- --tank-model <tank_model> --plc-model <plc_model> --serial-number <serial_number> --license-key <license_key>
    ```

-3. Login with the default credentials
+4. Login with the default credentials

    > MUST be changed afterwards `Gear Icon -> Change Password` and `Gear Icon -> Change PIN`